 - a reduced life expectancy from the underlying disease

-Eat frequent small, meals: People with cachexia are more likely to tolerate eating high-calorie meals in small portions throughout the day rather than three set meals.
-Drinks containing nutritional supplement drinks are available to increase calorie intake between the small meals.
+- Eating frequent small meals: People with cachexia are more likely to tolerate eating high-calorie meals in small portions throughout the day rather than three set meals.
+In addition, nutritional supplement drinks are available to increase calorie intake between the small meals.

-Emotional support: The family of a person with cachexia should understand that as an underlying disease progresses to its end stage, people will sometimes not want to eat.
+- Providing emotional support: The family of a person with cachexia should understand that, as an underlying disease progresses to its end stage, people will sometimes not want to eat.
 Once they reach this stage, friends and family should not force the person with cachexia to eat.
 Muscle wasting and weight loss will continue whether a person with the condition eats or not.

-Appetite stimulants: Medications, such as dronabinol, megestrol, and glucocorticoids, may improve appetite.
+- Using appetite stimulants: Medications, such as dronabinol, megestrol, and glucocorticoids can aid appetite in certain conditions and diseases.
 However, eating more will not stop the progression of symptoms or improve muscle wasting.
-An increased appetite may help a person participate in family and social meals and feel a little less isolated, which has benefits for mental health.
+An increased appetite may help a person participate in family and social meals and feel a little less isolated, which benefits mental health.

-Light exercise: As long as the person can tolerate it, exercise might help build some muscle mass.
-However, evidence is not available as to the effectiveness of exercise as a measure against cachexia.
+- Encouraging light exercise: As long as the person can tolerate it, exercise might help build muscle mass.
+However, there is no evidence about the effectiveness of exercise as a measure against cachexia.

 Cachexia is usually a side effect of an underlying medical condition, so the focus for prevention lies in keeping the underlying chronic condition at bay.

 Some conditions, such as COPD or HIV, are potentially preventable.
-However, other conditions that cause cachexia are largely unavoidable, such as cancer, rheumatoid arthritis, or Crohn’s disease.
+However, other conditions that cause cachexia are largely unavoidable, such as cancer, rheumatoid arthritis, and Crohn’s disease.